Since 1997 I have worked in private practice as a counsellor and psychotherapist. I am available for consultation in Palmers Green.

 My Approach to Counselling and Psychotherapy.

 I am frequently asked: what is my therapeutic approach or particular philosophical orientation?
 For example, some people describe themselves as ‘psychodynamic’ counsellors or as ‘humanistic’ psychotherapists.
 It is not an easy question to answer, because most psychotherapists, with my level of experience, will have studied more than one particular approach to understanding the psyche.
 I believe that people are wonderfully complex and cannot be reduced to one particular psychological theory or orientation.
 The label that I prefer to use to describe my approach is ‘integrative’.
-I think that this term comes closest to describing the broad range of approaches that I have studied and that inform my therapeutic practise.
+I think that this term comes closest to describing the broad range of approaches that I have studied and that inform my therapeutic practice.

 My initial training comprised 5 years of study of ‘transpersonal and humanistic psychotherapy’.
 However, I have also studied Process Oriented Psychology, Gestalt, Psychodrama, and Cognitive Behavioural Therapy.